cocos/cocos-docs/en/components/button.md

 1. The event callback added by this method is the same as the event callback added by the editor, all added by Button component.
 First you need to construct a `cc.Component.EventHandler` object, and then set the corresponding `target`, `component`, `handler` and `customEventData` parameters.

     ```js
-    //here is your component file, file name = MyComponent.js
+    // here is your component file, file name = MyComponent.js
     cc.Class({
         extends: cc.Component,
         properties: {},

         onLoad: function () {
             var clickEventHandler = new cc.Component.EventHandler();
-            clickEventHandler.target = this.node; //This node is the node to which your event handler code component belongs
+            clickEventHandler.target = this.node; // This node is the node to which your event handler code component belongs
-            clickEventHandler.component = "MyComponent";//This is the code file name
+            clickEventHandler.component = "MyComponent";// This is the code file name
             clickEventHandler.handler = "callback";
             clickEventHandler.customEventData = "foobar";